oat431/Personal_Minecraft_server/README.md

 # Personal Minecraft server
-Saving memory with my friend, I guess?
+Saving memory with my friend, and my server experiment for open Minecraft server in some day.

 ## Guide if you want to open the server yourself